 This means that, should the employee commit further offences during this period, the employer will be able to make decisions taking into account all relevant facts, even if the employee’s line manager at the time of the original misconduct has left the business.

 Need assistance with your Policies and Procedures but feel overwhelmed or don’t have the time or resources?
 Spend a minute or so checking out how our Online HR Toolkit can support you on getting sorted.
 We have 1000+ guidance documents and template letters, all up to date and downloadable, on almost every HR situation.
 Ensure you follow a fair procedure and head off problems at the pass.
 If you are interested in more, you can book a FREE 30 minute demo and explore more.
 You will speak to a member of our team who will answer any questions you may have.

-How to manage Grievances received during Disciplinary Proceedings
+How to manage grievances raised during a disciplinary

-An employee who is subject to disciplinary proceedings has responded by raising a grievance.
-They claim that...
+Disciplinary proceedings and Grievance An employee who is subject to disciplinary proceedings has responded by raising a...